hpehl/mcup/README.md

 [Maven](https://maven.apache.org/) is a great tool to build software for Java and other languages running on the JVM.
 At its core Maven is a dependency manager which downloads and stores dependencies in a local repository.
 Over time, this repository grows and takes up more and more space on the hard disk.
 It often contains obsolete versions or dependencies that are no longer needed.

 `mcup` helps you to clean up your local repository.
 It uses filters to select artifacts based on the Maven coordinates `groupId`, `artifactId` and `version`.
 It knows two modes:

 1. remove all artifacts selected by the filters and keep the rest
 2. keep all artifacts selected by the filters and remove the rest

 ## Installation

-[Precompiled binaries](https://github.com/hpehl/mcup/releases) of mcup are available for Windows, macOS and Linux.

-Shell completion files are available for Bash, Zsh, Fish, Elvish and PowerShell.
-For Unix based systems a man page is available as well.

 Support for various package managers is _wip_.

+[Precompiled binaries](https://github.com/hpehl/mcup/releases) are available for Windows, macOS and Linux.

+### Shell Completion

+The release binaries are packaged with a man page and shell completion files for bash, fish, zsh, elvish and Powershell.
+To install them:

+- for bash, move completions/mcup.bash to $XDG_CONFIG_HOME/bash_completion or /etc/bash_completion.d/.
+- for fish, move completions/mcup.fish to $HOME/.config/fish/completions/.
+- for zsh, move completions/_mcup to one of your $fpath directories.
+- for elvish, install completions/mcup.elv with [epm](https://elv.sh/ref/epm.html)
+- for PowerShell, add completions/_mcup.ps1 to your PowerShell profile.

+### Cargo

 If you're a Rust programmer, mcup can also be installed using `cargo`: